TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Preliminaries

 \subsection{Preliminary Findings}

-As shown in~\Cref{fig:scaling_curve}, we report the majority@$k$ results on the CRAG benchmark for prompting, vanilla SFT and RL methods, using Llama3.1-8B-Instruct as the backbone model.
+To demonstrate the limitations of vanilla fine-tuning methods (introduced in Section~\ref{sec:vanilla_method}), we first examine whether standard accuracy-driven strategies, including prompting, supervised fine-tuning (SFT), and vanilla RL, can reliably balance accuracy and abstention.
+In Figure~\ref{fig:scaling_curve}, we report majority@$k$ results on the CRAG benchmark using Llama3.1-8B-Instruct as the backbone, where majority@$k$ samples $k$ responses and selects the final answer by majority voting.

 The prompting baseline demonstrates that increasing the number of sampled responses consistently reduces hallucination with improved accuracy and the abstention rate.
 This suggests that even without fine-tuning, the base model already has strong potential in achieving higher truthfulness.

-In contrast, despite their improvements in accuracy, vanilla SFT and RL methods almost completely suppress abstention behavior (\ie, maintaining a near-zero uncertainty rate) and provide only a limited reduction in hallucinations—or even an increased hallucination rate compared to the baseline when $k$ is large.
+In contrast, despite their improvements in accuracy, these methods almost completely suppress abstention behavior (i.e., maintaining a near-zero uncertainty rate) and provide only a limited reduction in hallucinations—or even an increased hallucination rate compared to the baseline when $k$ is large.
 These results reveal the limitations of vanilla fine-tuning methods that focus solely on accuracy: they not only fail to address the truthfulness problem but also diminish the model’s inherent capacity to express uncertainty, underscoring the need for truthful training approaches.